Are you planning to open a salon and wondering what equipment you need?

-Round brushes are often made with metal and heat up during blow dry and give a curl want effect.
-You use it to tame frizz and to create natural bounce to the hair.
-My favorit is the ceramic round brush from ghd.
+Round brushes are often made with metal and heat up during blow dry and give a curl wand effect.
+You use it to tame frizz and to create a natural bounce to the hair.
+My favorite is the ceramic round brush from ghd.

-The rattail comb has a narrow handled that is used for styling the hair.
-The tail is used for separating and sectioning the hair during the hair styling process.
-Below is a high quality, heat resistant comb for professional styling that I recommend.
+The rattail comb has a narrow handle that is used for styling the hair.
+The tail is used for separating and sectioning the hair during the hair-styling process.
+Below is a high-quality, heat-resistant comb for professional styling that I recommend.

 Wide Toothed Comb

-The wide toothed comb helps separate the hair without adding much friction.
-This help detangling the hair without hair falling out.
+The wide-toothed comb helps separate the hair without adding much friction.
+This helps detangle the hair without hair falling out.